pswanson1/PPM/README.md

 * some bond lengths are not ideal so your vizualizer (VMD, pyMol, etc.) might add some random bonds here and there
 * Isopeptide bond between Lys and branched C-term. is too short
 * messy code pls dont hate me

+This code was written by me (peter swanson) and me alone.
+I have no professional affiliations to any company/institution

 # I WILL CONTINUE TO UPDATE THIS STUFF SO PLS BE NICE TO ME